teamapps-org/teamapps-emoji-icons/README.md

 This library provides 1816 icons (3521 incl. skin tone variants) in 5 different styles.

+This is the full set of the [Unicode Emoji List Version 13.1](https://www.unicode.org/emoji/charts-13.1/emoji-list.html)

 * Noto from Google
 * Noto Black
 * Twemoji From Twitter